Stuermer/slice-qtc/README.md

 ## Installation

-The package can be installed via pip (NOT UPLOADED YET):
+The package can be installed via pip:

 ```bash
 pip install slice-qtc